 The Alabama-Arkansas meet marks gymnastics’ Academic Achievement Night, during which the Tide will not only celebrate its 3.8 team grade point average, but they will honor local elementary school students who have made the A/B honor roll

 Dana Duckworth on Becoming the New Gymnastics Coach

-You'd be hard pressed to find anyone with more of a love for Crimson Tide gymnastics and everything it stands for than Dana Duckworth, who was named head coach of the Alabama program on Tuesday, July 15, 2014.
+As she went through her first season, it is hard to imagine anyone who better emulates the phrase "Built by Bama" or anyone with more of a love for Crimson Tide gymnastics and everything it stands for than Duckworth.
 That love and appreciation began on her recruiting trip to the University of Alabama in 1989, and carries on to today.

 It was those same elements that made her decision to leave a lucrative career with Pfizer Pharmaceuticals to join the Alabama coaching staff on a full-time basis in the fall of 2008 after nine years as a volunteer coach with the Crimson Tide such an easy one.